Robust Bayesian Optimisation with Unbounded Corruptions: Background

 \section{Background}

 We operate under the standard assumptions established in \citet{srinivasGaussianProcessOptimization2012}.
-We defer their full statement to Appendix~\ref{sec:assumptions}, but note that they accommodate any of the following three settings: (1) the objective function $f$ resides in a Reproducing Kernel Hilbert Space (RKHS) with a bounded norm ($\|f\|_k \le B$); (2) $f$ is sampled from a Gaussian Process (GP) prior over a finite domain; or (3) $f$ is sampled from a GP prior over a compact and convex domain.
+We defer their full statement to Appendix~\ref{sec:assumptions}, but note that they accommodate any of the following three settings: (1) the objective function $f$ is sampled from a Gaussian Process (GP) prior over a finite domain; (2) $f$ is sampled from a GP prior over a compact and convex domain; or (3) $f$ resides in a Reproducing Kernel Hilbert Space (RKHS) with a bounded norm ($\|f\|_k \le B$).
 Irrespective of the exact setting, we will require the kernel function to be bounded, such that $\sup_{\boldsymbol{x} \in \mathcal{X}}k(\boldsymbol{x},\boldsymbol{x}) \le \kappa$.